idorax/sktm/README.md

 ### Testing first patches

 Once your `baseline` command has finished, you will be able to start checking patches from a Patchwork instance.
-However, you would need to specify the patch to start from on the first run, and would need to use somewhat different commands for Patchwork v1 and v2 instances.
+Here are very similar examples of commands to be used with the Patchwork 1 and Patchwork 2 instances:

 For Patchwork v1 run: